signalfx/integrations/collectd-hadoop/README.md

 ### DESCRIPTION

-This is the SignalFx Apache Hadoop plugin.
-Follow these instructions to install the Apache Hadoop plugin for collectd & JMX.
+This is the SignalFx Apache Hadoop Integration.
+Follow these instructions to install the integration, which is comprised of both a python-based collectd plugin for Hadoop as well as a JMX configuration file.

-This plugin used a python-based collectd integration and JMX configuration:
+This plugin uses different data collection methods for different sets of metrics:
-- Collectd python for pulling detailed application, queue, node, and MapReduce metrics from resource manager REST API
+- The Hadoop collectd plugin pulls detailed application, queue, node, and MapReduce metrics from the Resource Manager REST API
-- JMX for pulling namenode, datanode, node manager & high level resource manager metrics
+- It uses a JMX configuration file for pulling namenode, datanode, Node Manager & High-Level Resource Manager Metrics via collectd's GenericJMX plugin.

+If you're not interested in both sets of metrics you can only install the data collection piece for the metrics that you want.
+NOTE: This may cause certain charts to be blank within SignalFx's built-in dashboard content for Hadoop.

 #### Features